WILL Sues Wisconsin Elections Commission

 - A voter has 30 days to affirm whether they still live at the address.

 - If the voter affirms they live at the address – by returning the postcard or completing a brief form online – nothing happens.

 - If the voter takes no action for 30 days, WEC is to change the voter’s registration status from eligible to ineligible.

-But on June 11, 2019 the Wisconsin Election Commission decided, contrary to state law, that changes in eligibility for a voter flagged as a “mover” by ERIC will not occur for 12 to 24 months.
+But on June 11, 2019 the Wisconsin Elections Commission decided, contrary to state law, that changes in eligibility for a voter flagged as a “mover” by ERIC will not occur for 12 to 24 months.

-WILL filed a complaint, on behalf of three Wisconsin voters, to the Wisconsin Election Commission on October 16, 2019 explaining how the adopted policy change is contrary to state law.
+WILL filed a complaint, on behalf of three Wisconsin voters, to the Wisconsin Elections Commission on October 16, 2019 explaining how the adopted policy change is contrary to state law.
 WEC dismissed WILL’s complaint, without ever dealing with the merits.